 Leaking water from the indoor unit of your air conditioner is not a common occurrence.
 During Perth summers, homeowners want to make sure that their aircon will work efficiently.
 However, if you see that the AC is leaking, one of the first steps to take is to turn the unit off ASAP.

-This blog post will tackle everything you need to know about leaking water issues associated with your air conditioner.
+This blog post will tackle everything you need to know about leaking water issues associated with your split system air conditioner.

 Learn why it’s dripping water inside and what you should do.

 Leaking Water Causes

 The indoor unit of your split system has an evaporator coil whose job is to cool warm air.
 The process leads to condensation, which means there’s moisture forming on the coil.
 It’s the same when you have a cold glass of water, and you see water droplets on the glass.